Locations:

 • Nonverbal communication: Using visual cues like body language and facial expressions to convey messages without speaking.

-An important part of transgender voice therapy involves applying the skills you learn to real-world situations.
-Across settings, you’ll reflect on how you feel when using your voice across a range of purposes: speaking, laughing, singing, etc. You can share your response with your provider to adjust voice therapy to your needs.
+An important part of gender-affirming voice therapy involves applying the skills you learn to real-world situations.
+Across settings, you’ll reflect on how you feel when using your voice across a range of purposes: speaking, laughing, singing and more.
+You can share your response with your provider to adjust voice therapy to your needs.

 Risks / Benefits

-What are the risks or complications of voice therapy?
+What are the risks or complications of gender-affirming voice therapy?

 Your vocal cord anatomy may not allow the pitch adjustments you’d like to achieve.
 It’s important to remember that pitch is just one vocal quality people hear regarding gender.
 You can work closely with your provider on other aspects of your communication style to convey your gender.